mimimingfei/Portofolio-Project/error-handling.md

 ## Relevant HTTP Status Codes

-- 200 OK
+- 200 OK - all requests
-- 201 Created
+- 201 Created - post request
-- 204 No Content
+- 204 No Content - delete request
-- 400 Bad Request
+- 400 Bad Request - all requests
-- 404 Not Found
+- 404 Not Found - get request
-- 405 Method Not Allowed
+- 405 Method Not Allowed - all requests
 - 418 I'm a teapot
-- 422 Unprocessable Entity
+- 422 Unprocessable Entity - post request
-- 500 Internal Server Error
+- 500 Internal Server Error - all requests

 ---